cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Mindcode assumes that a custom instruction interacts with the Mindustry World and cannot be safely removed from the program.
 This is not true for instructions which only return information about the Mindustry World, but do not modify or interact with it in any way.
 If you want to encode such an instruction, you can use the `mlogSafe()` function instead of `mlog()`.

+If the custom instruction modifies the print buffer (either by adding the text to it, or by flushing it), the `mlogText()` functions must be used instead of `mlog()`.
+This ensures the Print Merging optimization will handle the instruction correctly.

 > [!TIP]
 > Although not strictly required, it is recommended to create an inline function with proper input/output parameters for each custom generated instruction.
 This way, the requirement that the `mlog()` function always uses user variables as arguments can be easily met, while allowing to use expressions for input parameters in the call to the enclosing function.
 See the examples below.
+Furthermore, it is possible to use keywords as function arguments to inline functions.

 For better understanding, the creating of custom instructions will be demonstrated on existing instructions.

 ## The `format` instruction

 The `format` instruction was introduced in Mindustry Logic 8.
-When compiling for mindustry Logic 7, the instruction isn't available.
+When compiling for Mindustry Logic 7, the instruction isn't available.
 We can create it using this code:

 ```
 #set target = 7;
 inline void format(value)
-    mlog("format", in value);
+    mlogText("format", in value);
 end;

 param a = 10;
 println("The value is: {0}");
 format(a * 20);
+printflush(message1);
 ```

 Compiling this code produces the following output: